Donald Trump: 2024 presidential election

 In November 2022, Trump announced his candidacy for the 2024 presidential election and created a fundraising account.
 In March 2023, the campaign began diverting ten percent of the donations to his leadership PAC.
 His campaign had paid $100 million towards his legal bills by March 2024.

-During the campaign, Trump made increasingly violent and authoritarian statements.
+Trump's policy platform, named Agenda 47, was vague and aimed at Republican primaries.
+He occasionally disavowed knowledge of Project 2025, an outline for consolidating power in the executive branch, despite personnel overlap with his first administration.
+During the campaign, he made increasingly violent and authoritarian statements.

-He said that he would weaponize the FBI and the Justice Department against his political opponents and use the military to target Democratic politicians and those that did not support his candidacy.
+He said that he would weaponize the FBI and the Justice Department against his political opponents and use the military to target Democratic politicians and those not supporting his candidacy.
 He used harsher and more dehumanizing anti-immigrant rhetoric than during his presidency.